-he Transient Reactor Test (TREAT) Facility at Idaho National Laboratory is a national asset that provides unique test results in an essential nuclear research field.
+he Transient Reactor Test (TREAT) Facility at Idaho National Laboratory is a national asset that is helping to re-establish the United States' leadership in an essential nuclear research field.
 It will foster the development of new ways to provide baseload and load following electrical power.
 Transient testing is an essential component of the United States and international efforts to develop robust, safer nuclear fuels, and to bring innovative reactor technologies to the market.